 * Cardboard should be placed inside your cart whenever possible.
 To maximize space, flatten boxes and nest

-* Plastic bags (clear or see-through) can be used for recyclables such as shredded paper, junk mail or other recyclables.
+* Plastic bags (clear or see-through) can be used for recyclables such as office paper, shredded paper and junk mail or other recyclables.
 You need not separate recyclables when bagging.

 * Plastic bags should not be placed in your cart.
 They can be taken to SOCCRA for recycling, or dropped off at grocery stores or other retail.

 * RECYCLING CARTS ARE FOR RECYCLING ONLY.
 NO TRASH OR YARD WASTE ALLOWED.
 If you use your cart improperly, you will be required to empty the material in your cart into appropriate containers.

 You can currently drop off Styrofoam at the SOCRRA Drop Off Center location.
 You can now drop off the following items: Cups and takeout containers; Egg cartons; Rinsed meat trays; Food trays/lunch trays; but No Styrofoam peanuts.
 Clean styrofoam peanuts might be accepted at mailing retailers.
 Call first.
 All items must be rinsed.
 Styrofoam placed in your cart will end up in the landfill.